(c) NetKnights GmbH 2025, https://netknights.it

 # check if the policy is defined

-autoassign_values = Match.user(g, scope=SCOPE.ENROLL, action=ACTION.AUTOASSIGN,
+autoassign_values = Match.user(g, scope=SCOPE.ENROLL, action=PolicyAction.AUTOASSIGN,

-user_object=user_obj).action_values(unique=True, write_to_audit_log=False)
+user_object=user).action_values(unique=True, write_to_audit_log=False)

 # check if the user has no token

-if autoassign_values and get_tokens(user=user_obj, count=True) == 0:
+if autoassign_values and get_tokens(user=user, count=True) == 0:

 # Check if the token would match